AkibSiddiki/AkibSiddiki/README.md

 Dart: The language that powers my creations.
 I leverage Dart to write clean, efficient, and maintainable code.

-Firebase: Proficient in leveraging Firebase for backend services, including Firestore for real-time databases, Firebase Authentication for secure user management, and Cloud Functions for serverless computing.
+Firebase: Proficient in leveraging Firebase for backend services, including Firestore for real-time databases and Firebase Authentication for secure user management.

 UI/UX Design: Beyond code, I have a keen eye for design principles.
 I believe that an intuitive and visually appealing UI is as crucial as the functionality itself.